-Although the cost of education is considered to be a serious burden for the households, the existing data is somewhat confusing.
-The MET estimated based on the HBS that, in 2007, education spending of rural households on education was on average 63 MDL per month, which was 2.7 times less than urban households.
-Our survey finds that 57% of interviewed households did not spent any money on education in the last 12 months, while households with children spent on average 200 MDL per month (10% of total median households spending in our survey).
+Although the cost of education is considered to be a serious burden for the households, the existing data differs substantially depending on sources.
+The MET estimated based on the HBS that in 2007, education spending of rural households on education was on average 63 MDL per month, which was 2.7 times less than urban households.
+Our survey indicates that 57% of interviewed households did not spent any money on education in the last 12 months, while households with children spent on average 200 MDL per month (10% of total median households spending in our survey).
 The IOM survey findings for all households show a slightly lower amount: 156 MDL for rural households and 164 MDL for urban households.

-The national statistics is scarce in data about the health status of rural population and its access to health services.
-According to the reports of the Ministry of Heath, with the development of the primary health care, the access of the rural population to medical services has increased in the recent years.
-This is measured by the incidence of visits to health institutions, which grew from 222 per 1000 of population in 2006 to 243 per 1000 in 2007, ((for comparison, in the urban area the incidence of visits to medical institutions was 329 per 1000 persons).
-However, the level of hospitalization continued to be lower for the rural areas (14.2 per 100 people) compared to the urban (18.7 la 100 people), which can be regarded as an indication of lower access to these services.
-Also, in 2007, the number of doctors in the rural area was 5.9 per 10,000 of population as compared to 63.8/10000 in the urban areas.
+The national statistics on the health status of rural population and its access to health services is rather scarce.
+According to the reports of the Ministry of Heath the access of the rural population to medical services has increased in the recent years.
+This is measured by the incidence of visits to health institutions, which grew from 222 per 1000 of population in 2006 to 243 per 1000 in 2007, ((for comparison, in the urban area the incidence of visits to medical institutions was 329 per 1000 persons in 2007).
+The hospitalization incidence is also lower in the rural areas (14.2 per 100 people) compared to the urban (18.7 la 100 people), which can be regarded as an indication of lower access to these services.
+Also, in 2007, the number of doctors in the rural areas was 5.9 per 10,000 of population as compared to 63.8/10000 in the urban areas.
 According to the HBS data, in 2007, 16% of rural population assessed their health status as extremely bad compared to 13% in the urban area.